johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 	session = require('express-session');
 ```

 Next, we need to pass in this `passport` NPM Module to the Passport configuration file we created earlier (`app/config/passport.js`).
-Remember that the exported module from that file takes `passport` as an argument, so we're essentially intializing the Passport functionality when the `server.js` file is run by Node.
+Remember that the exported module from that file takes `passport` as an argument, so we're essentially initializing the Passport functionality when the `server.js` file is run by Node.

 In addition, here me initialize the dotenv Node module, which will add our GitHub API information from `.env` to the Node `process.env` object.